imdhemy/imdhemy.github.io/_drafts/php/2021-05-19-why-you-need-a-builder-to-create-your-entities-and-models.md

 - Feel free to add more problems to this list...

 ## A factory that accepts an array of attributes
-Another technique I noticed some developers use is to provide a factory that receives an array of attributes, then starts a series of `isset` call accompanied by a call to a setter method!
+Another technique I noticed some developers use is to provide a factory that receives an array of attributes, then starts a series of `isset` calls accompanied by a call to a setter method!

 ```php
 class User extends Entity